Ðãɫֱ²¥

 Ðãɫֱ²¥Volunteer Feature Friday: Week 2 &/volunteermonth2026/8211; Celebrating Our Long Standing Members

-As we continue our Week 2 Volunteer Spotlight series, we are pleased to recognize three distinguished members whose long standing service has contributed significantly to the strength and continuity of AATCC.
+For our Week 2 Volunteer Spotlight series, we are pleased to recognize three distinguished members whose long standing service has contributed significantly to the strength and continuity of AATCC.
 Over many years, these individuals have demonstrated an exceptional level of commitment, offering steady leadership, dependable support, and a deep understanding of our mission and values.

 Their sustained involvement has guided our organization through periods of growth, transition, and innovation.
 Each has played a meaningful role in shaping key initiatives, supporting fellow volunteers, and ensuring that our programs remain both effective and mission driven.
 Their contributions reflect not only dedication, but also a profound sense of responsibility to the community we serve.